Interviews for 2021 entry were held online. This page will be updated with confirmed plans for 2022 entry in due course.

 This is an obvious but vital question.
-It is also the question to which candidates most frequently reply with a coached and practised answer.
+It is also the question to which candidates most frequently reply with a coached and practiced answer.

-We will seek specific evidence of the experiences that have influenced your decision to study dentistry.
+We will seek specific evidence of the experiences that have influenced your decision to study medicine.

 Ethical and other issues

-Ethical issues may be raised by the interviewers, but only to assess your ability to coherently summarise the issues at stake.
-Candidates should be reassured that neither the interviewers nor The University of Manchester will take a position on any ethical issue.
+Ethical issues may be raised by the interviewers to assess your ability to coherently summarise the issues at stake.

-The interview process for 2019 entry will adopt a seven-station multiple mini interview format, with each station having an interviewer.
+The interview process for 2021 entry will adopt a four- or five-station multiple mini interview (MMI) format, with each station being marked by a separate interviewer.

-The station where you start will be allocated at random and you will then pass round the circle from station to station until you have completed them all.
+The station where you start will be allocated at random, and you will then pass round in order from station to station until you have completed them all.